Kitware/SMTK/doc/userguide/model/bridges.rst

   :end-before: // -- UserGuide/Model/1 --
   :linenos:

-you can ensure that the named component (the CGM bridge in this example) has its initializer called at the same time that static variables for your application are initialized — even on platforms that perform lazy dynamic linking or provide SMTK as static libraries.
+you can ensure that the named component (the CGM session in this example) has its initializer called at the same time that static variables for your application are initialized — even on platforms that perform lazy dynamic linking or provide SMTK as static libraries.